adaltas/ece-webtech-2022-spring/courses/webtech/modules/04.react/lab.md

 # Lab

-A basic React application created with [`create-react-app`](https://create-react-app.dev/) is provided in the [lab](./lab) folder.
+A basic React application created with [`create-react-app`](https://create-react-app.dev/) is provided in the **corrections** repository specific to your group.
 It is a similar application started during the class session, it runs a page with the ability to read and write messages into a channel.
 In this lab, you will make a few improvements.

 ## Objectives